 Every year it seems the food options at Jackson Hole Mountain Resort get better and better.
 From snack spots like the centrally located General Store at the base and The Shack at Bodega food truck, to famous waffle-and-warmth providers Corbet's Cabin at the top, you're never too far away from a snack or place to grab a break.

 For lunch, the options really spread out.
-For more casual cafeteria style eating, we love sitting on the outdoor decks at the Casper Restaurant or Nick Wilson's at the base, while the salad bar and Asian noodle bowls up at the top of the gondola at Rendezvous Restaurant are favorites.
-The new Off-Piste Market at the top of the gondi has a full espresso bar, pizza slices and gourmet food, beer, wine and small essentials like sunscreen and batteries.
-Cafe 6311 across from the Bridger Gondola and the new Southcable Cafe in the new Caldera House offer quick — but satisfying! — bites and beer.
+For more casual cafeteria style eating, we love sitting on the outdoor decks at the Casper Restaurant while the salad bar and Asian noodle bowls up at the top of the gondola at Rendezvous Restaurant are favorites.
+Off-Piste Market at the top of the gondi has a full espresso bar, pizza slices and gourmet food, beer, wine and small essentials like sunscreen and batteries.
+Cafe 6311 across from the Bridger Gondola and the Southcable Cafe in Caldera House offer quick—but satisfying!—bites and beer.

-The Piste Mountain Bistro is a new dinner spot up top, offering a comfortable menu of locally sourced dishes that you can savor yourself or share with the table.
+The Piste Mountain Bistro is the dinner spot up top, offering a comfortable menu of locally sourced dishes that you can savor yourself or share with the table.

 For a more restful approach, all the great restaurants at the base look forward to the click clack of ski boots.
 Il Villagio Osteria has great Italian and an award-winning pizza bar, while it's hard to beat the location of the Handle Bar at the Four Seasons, where you can try Michael Mina's excellent chicken sandwich.
 And of course no visit to the Village—or Jackson Hole, for that matter—would be complete without a meal or a drink (and listening to music, too) at the iconic Mangy Moose.